Tacoma Narrows Bridge

-The bridge was deemed a loss shortly after it's demise, and because of steel shortages during WWII, the steel in the cables were sold.
-The entire bridge had to be rebuilt.
-It took the state of Washington about ten years to re-build the Narrows Bridge and it was designed so a disaster such as the one in 1940 would not happen again.
-The newly re-built bridge was opened on October 14, 1950 and was longer and wider than the original.
+The bridge was deemed a total loss, although the span’s steel cables were salvaged and sold.
+It took the state of Washington about ten years to rebuild the Narrows Bridge, this time designed to ensure that a similar disaster would never happen again.
+The newly rebuilt bridge was opened on October 14, 1950, longer and wider than the original.